 3. Host a contest for best WFH workspace or selfie

 Challenge your team to submit an image of their best WFH workspace.
 You may be surprised how much you will learn about one another with a single image.
 You might also find things in common or learn some great setups.
-You can also encourage virtual veterans to share tips about how they are most productive while working from home, from tech suggestions to wellbeing tips.
+Now that employees have been working from home for some time now, you can encourage them to share tips about how they stay productive – from tech suggestions to advice on work-life balance.

 4. Encourage employees to stay fit